Sequential simulation-based inference for extreme mass ratio inspirals: Results

 Note, however, that assuming wide priors as done here brings us significantly closer to a real data-analysis scenario compared to previous EMRI studies.
 We demonstrate the success of this pipeline for narrowing down the prior volume drastically and its possible use as part of a search strategy, as well as its performance with respect to an MCMC that is not initiated with narrow priors and/or close to the true injected values.

 One strategy for narrowing down the parameter space is to identify the parameter solution vector that best maximises the log-likelihood function before running, e.g., MCMC.
 This can be done with an multivariate optimisation algorithm such as differential evolution \cite{storn1997differential}, which is stochastic in nature and useful for searching large parameter spaces.
 We run differential evolution as implemented in \texttt{scipy} \cite{2020NatMe..17..261V} with 32 individuals drawn from the prior for 7 rounds, allowing a maximum of 150000 likelihood evaluations in each round (to match like-for-like our simulation budget).
 In \cref{fig:bound_compare}, we show the bounding on each parameter after sequential rounds of simulation and training with TMNRE versus the parameter solutions found by minimising the negative log-likelihood with differential evolution.
 TMNRE performs very effectively, especially for $m_1$, $m_2$, $p_0$, $e$ and $d_L$.
 Note that its performance for the angular parameters which exhibit multi-modality in the proposal distributions is not well expressed in \cref{fig:bound_compare} because it does not show the low-probability regions in-between large peaks.
+Note that optimising over a different statistic as opposed to the likelihood with differential evolution has been shown to be more effective in Ref.~\cite{strub2025searchingextrememassratio}, which appeared after the submission of this manuscript.

 We can quantify the reduction in the volume of the parameter space by comparing the initial 11-dimensional prior volume $V_{i}$ with the remaining volume after 6 rounds of TMNRE $V_{f}$.
-The ratio $V_f/V_i$ is $7 \times 10^5$, meaning we have narrowed down the parameter space volume by almost a factor of a million.
+The ratio $V_i/V_f$ is $7 \times 10^5$, meaning we have narrowed down the parameter space volume by almost a factor of a million.
 Differential evolution, meanwhile, is not able to identify the correct regions of the parameter space that contain the true values, likely getting stuck in local minima of the negative log-likelihood rather than finding the true global minimum.
 These results demonstrate a very promising use case for sequential SBI as part of a search strategy for EMRIs.
 We show additional examples of narrowing down the parameter space for the intrinsic values in \cref{app:truncate}, including starting from an even larger prior, with a larger injected value of $m_1$ and lower $p_0$.